NCERT Exemplar Class 10 Science Solutions Chapter 11 The Human Eye and the Colourful World

 Ans. (c)

-The propagation of light of different colours of white light in air or vacuum move with the same speed but different wavelengths and frequencies.
+The propagation of light of different colours of white light in air or vacuum moves with the same speed but different wavelengths and frequencies.

-Velocity of light is dependent on medium but it does not depend on the frequency and wavelength of light.
+The velocity of light is dependent on the medium, but it does not depend on the frequency and wavelength of light.

 Question:9